 Keeping Safe on the Roads This Fourth of July

 The Fourth of July is one of the most dangerous time of year on the roads.
 Millions of Americans celebrate the holiday by gathering with friends and family to barbecue, drink, and watch fireworks.
-Unfortunately, many of these people will lose a loved one in an alcohol-related crash this Independence Day.
+However, many of these people will lose a loved one in an alcohol-related crash this Independence Day.
 According to the National Highway Traffic Safety Administration (NHTSA), impaired driving accounted for almost 40% of traffic deaths during the July Fourth holiday in 2017.

 When you’re driving on the Fourth of July, it’s essential to exercise extreme caution to ensure your safety and the safety of others on the road.
-Here are some tips to keep in mind.
+Here are some road safety tips to keep in mind.

 1. Plan Ahead for Fourth of July Travel

 Planning ahead can go a long way in preventing a drunk-driving accident.
-If you’re hosting at a party, buy nonalcoholic beverages to encourage people to limit their intake.
+For example, if you’re hosting at a party, buy nonalcoholic beverages to encourage people to limit their intake.
 If you do plan to imbibe at someone else’s party, arrange to stay over for the night or have a designated driver take you home.
 Even one drink can be too many, and the risk you pose to yourself and others just isn’t worth it.

 2. Keep an Eye on Other Drivers

 Unfortunately, many people will choose to drink and drive home after their Fourth of July festivities.
 If you see a motorist who is acting recklessly on the road, they could be impaired.
 Drunk drivers may drive erratically, speed or slow down suddenly, or weave into other’s lanes.
 Even if the driver doesn’t hit anyone directly, they could cause a wreck as other motorists are forced to make last-minute maneuvers to avoid them.
 You should steer clear of the vehicle and call 911 right away if you notice these types of behaviors.